benjaminc001/info_teacher/README.md

 - `*.bash`: Shell scripts used to orchestrate experiments and call Python functions.
 - `requirements.txt`: List of required Python dependencies.
 - `results/`: (Optional) Directory where experimental outputs are stored.
+- `raw_data/`: Folder where raw data is stored.
+- `array_data/`: Preprocessed data in .npz files for the experiments.

 ---